wookiehangover/wookiehangover.com/pages/writing/links-part-one.html.md

 another link dump, some of these have been open for months and need to be closed or forgotten.
 It's healthy to pay down the tab debt at least once a quarter.

 - [10 Years of Meteor](https://meteor10.sachagreif.com/)
-    - meteor had some good parts but was largely misguided.
-I didn't trust them at the time, and still look at their output a bit askance
+    - meteor had some good parts but missed the mark on several.
+I didn't care for meteor at the time, but did go on to use Apollo GraphQL heavily at Credit Karma.
+It was ok, but perhaps overly complicated.
     - [Sidebar](https://sidebar.io/)
         - linked from the meteor piece, it's a daily link aggregator
 - [Body Margin 8px | Miriam Eric Suzanne](https://www.miriamsuzanne.com/2022/07/04/body-margin-8px/)
     - a few too many words on the history of browser resets, specifically the 8px body margin
 - [auth-helpers/packages/nextjs at main · supabase-community/auth-helpers](https://github.com/supabase-community/auth-helpers/tree/main/packages/nextjs?utm_medium=email&_hsmi=218642387&utm_content=218642387&utm_source=hs_email#migrating-from-supabasesupabase-auth-helpers-to-supabaseauth-helpers)
     - supabase might have finally fixed their auth?
-I need to update this in [[🪄 Presto]]
+I need to update this in [redacted]
 - [The new wave of React state management](https://frontendmastery.com/posts/the-new-wave-of-react-state-management/)
     - everything is new, again. this time it's state management, because flow was fucked and redux is too repetitive, so we need more of these.
     - [pmndrs/zustand: 🐻 Bear necessities for state management in React](https://github.com/pmndrs/zustand) looks cool though